Child & Infant First Aid

 But don’t worry, because we’re here to help you.
 With our Baby First Aid course, we’ll teach you some of the most common accidents and injuries suffered by infants and children up to the age of puberty.
 So if the unthinkable happens and your child has an accident, you’ll know exactly what to do.

 Who is it for?

 This course is crucial not only for parents but grandparents, childminders and babysitters - basically anyone who comes into contact with, or looks after children.

 What will you learn?

 - How to manage an incident

-- How to resuscitate an unconscious infant or child
+- How to resuscitate an unresponsive infant or child

 - How to treat choking, poisoning, burns and scalds